Australia has a reputation for strict gun laws. How did Bondi Beach shooting happen?

 The report also warned there were inconsistent state and territory regulations for gun laws.
 In Australia, state and territory governments have law-making powers over gun regulation, not the federal government.

-The National Firearms Agreement conducted by Howard that was agreed by all state and territories, was found to have few changes since 1996 and was rarely reviewed.
+The National Firearms Agreement, conducted by Howard, which was agreed by all states and territories, was found to have few changes since 1996 and was rarely reviewed.

 “For example, the NFA has yet to be amended to recognise pump-action rifles, which are now available in some states and territories but not others,” the report stated.